 July 10, 2013

-Dean Michael Merrill to Participate in Global E.P.
-Thompson Conference at Harvard
+Harry Van Arsdale Jr. Center for Labor Studies Dean Michael Merrill has accepted an invitation to participate in the Global E.P.
+Thompson conference at Harvard this coming October.

 He will speak about E.P.
 (Edward Palmer) Thompson and the theory of the English working class.

 Thompson was a British historian, writer, socialist and peace campaigner best known for his historical work on the British radical movements in the late 18th and early 19th centuries, in particular “The Making of the English Working Class.”

 Thompson also published the novel “The Sykaos Papers” and a collection of poetry.
 He was one of the principal intellectuals of the Communist party in Great Britain, although he left the party in 1956 over the Soviet invasion of Hungary; he nevertheless remained a historian in the Marxist tradition, calling for a rebellion against Stalinism as a prerequisite for the restoration of communists’ confidence in revolutionary perspectives.